SankarSrinivasan1/SriToken.js/README.md

 # SriToken.js
 ### SriToken.js is a JavaScript library that simplifies the integration of EVM (Ethereum Virtual Machine) tokens into web applications.
-It provides a convenient interface to interact with token contracts, issue signup bonuses, automate token transfers, and enhance user engagement within your web app.
+It provides a convenient interface to interact with token contracts, issue signup bonuses, daily login bonuses, automate token transfers, and enhance user engagement within your web app.

 ## Features
 - Seamless integration of EVM tokens into web applications